eveporcello/repo-to-presentation/README.md

 This showcases Claude's ability to analyze complex codebases and pull out an engaging story.

-Every developer faces the same challenge: **"I built something amazing, but how do I present it effectively?"**
+Every developer faces the same challenge: **"I built something amazing, but how do I present it well?"**

-- 🎯 **Conference speakers** spend 10+ hours planning talks that could be automated
+- **Conference speakers** spend 10, 20, 50+ hours planning talks
-- 💼 **Job seekers** struggle to articulate their GitHub projects in interviews
+- **Job seekers** struggle to articulate their GitHub projects in interviews
-- 👥 **Team leads** need quick ways to demo features to stakeholders
+- **Team leads** need quick ways to demo features to stakeholders
-- 🏢 **Open source maintainers** want to attract contributors with compelling presentations
+- **Open source maintainers** want to attract contributors with compelling presentations

 This tool eliminates the blank-page problem that prevents developers from sharing their best work.